elct9620/autoflux/README.md

 ### IO

 The IO is an adapter to the input and output.
-You can ihnerit the `Autoflux::IO` class to implement your own IO.
+You can inherit the `Autoflux::IO` class to implement your own IO.

 ```ruby
 # :nodoc: